greenwyrt/plover2CAT/docs/tutorials/writing-editor.md

  ##  Save and Versioning

-To save the transcript, use `File`--> `Save` or `Ctrl + S`  to save.
+To save the transcript, use **File > Save** or `Ctrl + S`  to save.
 Click to the History tab.
 You will see that under version history at the bottom, it shows the time of your last save.

-Now you can close the transcript by `File` --> `Close`.  **DO NOT** use the `Alt+ F4` or `ESC` as that causes an instant exit without saving.
+Now you can close the transcript by **File > Close**.  **DO NOT** use the `Alt+ F4` or `ESC` as that causes an instant exit without saving.

-Repope the transcript again by using `Open`, and then selecting the `config.CONFIG` file in the file dialog.
+Repope the transcript again by using **File > Open**, and then selecting the `config.CONFIG` file in the file dialog.
 Your transcript will be loaded back in.

 You can revert changes from your previous saves.

 First, add some more writing to the document.
 Save again.

-Then select a previous time from the Version History dropdown.
+Then select a previous time from the Version History dropdown in the History dock.
 The text in the editor will now have the text of the version at that time.
 Notice that this `revert` creates a save as well.